 - Email addresses and names of your team.

-Other information that you provide to us to receive technical or other service related assistance during customer service interactions.
+- Other information that you provide to us to receive technical or further service-related assistance during customer service interactions.

-2.2.
-Why does SOC Prime need to collect, process and store personal data?
+Why does SOC Prime need to collect, process, and store personal data?

-We collect your personal data to improve your personalized experience with the Services we provide.
-In any event, we are committed to ensuring that the information we collect and use is appropriate for this purpose, and does not constitute an invasion of your privacy.
+We collect your personal data to provide the Services, personalize and improve your experience using the Services we provide.
+This may include authenticating you when you log in, processing transactions with you, providing customer support, and managing, maintaining, and improving the Services.
+In any case, we strive to ensure that the information we collect and use is suitable for this purpose and does not constitute an invasion of your privacy.

 The personal data we collect includes the following purposes:

-- Providing customer support and help about our Services when you contact us.
+- Providing customer support and help with our Services when you contact us.

 - Details of your company and industry to get the most targeted content matching your company’s threat profile.

-- For troubleshooting and testing of our Services to ensure that it is secure, reliable and of high standard and to prohibit illegal activity of using our Services.
+- For troubleshooting and testing of our Services to ensure that it is secure, reliable, and of a high standard and to prohibit the illegal activity of using our Services.

 - Maintaining and improving our Services.

-- To subscribe you to a newsletter, send product updates or technical alerts.
+- To subscribe to a newsletter, send product updates or technical alerts.

-2.3.
-Our legal basis for collecting and processing of the personal data.
+Our legal basis for collecting and processing personal data

-The legitimate interests of processing mean that such a processing performed for a task carried out in the public interest or in the exercise of official authority vested in the controller, or on grounds of the legitimate interests of a controller or a third party.
-SOC Prime may process your personal data for the purposes of our legitimate interests or for the legitimate interests of third parties, provided that such processing shall not outweigh your rights and freedoms.
+Legitimate interests.
+The legitimate interests of processing mean that such processing is performed for a task carried out in the public interest or the exercise of official authority vested in the controller or on grounds of the legitimate interests of a controller or a third party.
+SOC Prime may process your personal data for our legitimate interests or the legitimate interests of third parties, provided that such processing shall not outweigh your rights and freedoms.
 For example, we may process your personal data to: